 It is imperative that information on the volcanic activity is disseminated as soon as possible.
-In order to assist staff in expediting the process of originating and issuing relevant AIS and MET messages, a series of templates should be available for different stages of the volcanic activity.
-A list of ICAO registered volcanoes - see the Manual on Volcanic Ash, Radioactive Material and Toxic Chemical Clouds (ICAO Doc 9691) Appendix F - should be available at the State's International NOTAM office with volcano name, number and nominal position.
-In order to ensure the smooth implementation and effectiveness of the contingency plan in case of an actual volcanic eruption, volcanic ash exercises (VOLCEX) should be conducted at a frequency determined by the ICAO Region concerned.
+In order to assist staff in expediting the process of originating and issuing relevant AIS (ASHTAM) and MET (SIGMET) messages, a series of templates should be available for different stages of the volcanic activity.
+A list of volcanoes registered before ICAO and principle aeronautical characteristics published by Jeppesen, Sanderson Inc. and United States Geographic Survey (USGS) and delivered by ICAO and World Meteorological Organization (WMO) - see the Manual on Volcanic Ash, Radioactive Material and Toxic Chemical Clouds (ICAO Doc 9691) Appendix F - should be available at the State's International NOTAM office (NOF) with volcano name, number and nominal position.
+In order to ensure the smooth implementation and effectiveness of the contingency procedures in case of an actual volcanic eruption, volcanic ash exercises (VOLCEX) should be conducted at a frequency determined by the ICAO Region concerned.

-This document has been prepared, and is in line with a proposal for amendment to the Procedures for Air Navigation Services - Air Traffic Management (PANS-ATM, Doc 4444) paragraph 15.8 Procedures for an ATC unit when a volcanic ash cloud is reported or forecast - which is expected to become applicable in November 2014.
+This document has been prepared, and is in line with a proposal for amendment to the Procedures for Air Navigation Services - Air Traffic Management (PANS-ATM, Doc 4444) paragraph 15.8 Procedures for an ATC unit when a volcanic ash cloud is reported or forecast - which is expected to become available in November 2014.

-General considerations during the development of an ATM contingency plan for volcanic ash and anticipated flight crew issues when encountering volcanic ash are provided in Appendices A and B respectively.
+General considerations during the development of an ATM contingency procedures for volcanic ash and anticipated flight crew issues when encountering volcanic ash are provided in Appendices A and B respectively.